Frequently Asked Questions

 An affidavit of documents does not have to be filed in court unless it is relevant to an issue on a pending motion or at trial.

 An affidavit is a sworn statement of facts that can be filed as evidence in court.
-An affidavit must be signed by the deponent (the person making the claims) and sworn before a Commissioner for Oaths, Notary Public, or Deputy Registrar for Queen’s Bench.
+An affidavit must be signed by the deponent (the person making the claims) and sworn before a Commissioner for Oaths, Notary Public, or Deputy Registrar for King’s Bench.
 Affidavits are filed in support of other court documents, such as Notices of Motion, or Notices of Application.

 Making a false claim in an affidavit could lead to a charge of perjury under the Criminal Code.